mlanser/f451-comms/README.rst

 License
 -------

-Distributed under the terms of the `MIT license`_, *f451 Communications* module is free and open source software.
+Distributed under the terms of the `MIT license`_, the *f451 Communications* module is free and open source software.

 Issues